expressots/expresso-site-doc/docs/cli/overview.md

 The ExpressoTS CLI is a command-line interface tool that helps you to `create` ExpressoTS projects and `scaffold` the application resources such as use cases, controllers, dto's, providers and services.

 :::info
-We use in this tutorial the `npm` package manager, but you can use your favorite package manager such as `yarn` or `pnpm`.
+We use the `npm` package manager in this tutorial, but you can use your favorite package manager, such as `yarn` or `pnpm`.
 :::

 ## Installation